lamsfoundation/lams/lams_build/conf/whiteboard/readme.txt

    3.5 In index.html we hide some buttons
        In index.html and index.js we hide Whiteboard contents until everything loads, otherwise the UI looks messed up at first.

-   3.7 In config.default.yml, config-schema.json, ConfigService.js and whiteboard.js we introduce imageURL config property.
-   	   In vanilla Whiteboard all images are prefixed with current server URL.
-If we move Whiteboard or export & import data, it will not work.
-   	   Now images have relative URL prefixed with whatever is in imageURL.